kwabenasapong/openpldoc/manual/source/configure.rst

    Makes text over video possible.

 **VLC:**
-   Uses a wide variety of formats your system might not have.
+   Has a wide variety of codecs that can be used if you have VLC installed.

 **Note:** You must have `VLC <http://www.videolan.org/vlc/>`_ installed for the VLC option to be available.